WhyINeedToFillUsername/DDW.DU1/README.md

 The main code is in the file "./du1/spiders/zive_spider.py".

-A sample output is in the file "./output.jl" (JSON Lines http://jsonlines.org/ format)
+A sample output is in the file "./output.jl" (JSON Lines http://jsonlines.org/ format).
+Data of one scraped article in JSON per line.